Living the Lake Life at the Basin Harbor Club on Lake Champlain in Vermont

 Lake Champlain Cottages

-The resort offers studio, one-bedroom, two-bedroom and three-bedroom cottages with lake, golf course or garden views.
 We stayed in the lakefront Greenledge, two-bedroom cottage, which offers amazing lake views from the living room and master bedroom.
 Because of its perch on the edge of the cliff, there wasn’t any outdoor space with much of a view, but each cottage is different.
-Although keep in mind that none will be the sort where you can just walk out and jump in the lake, but no worries, you have the harborfront for that!
+Although keep in mind that the cottages are not the sort where you can just walk out and jump in the lake, but no worries, you have the harbor front for that!

 I loved the decor of the cottage, with a blend of comfortable brown leather couches, comfy beds and nautical elements like oars and old-fashioned water skis adorning the walls.
 There was also a mini kitchen with a sink and small fridge, but no cooktop.

-The one creature we were disappointed not to spy was Champ, the mysterious lake creature that is said to resemble the Loch Ness monster and live in Lake Champlain.
-As a kid, I always kept my eyes peeled when we visited Lake Champlain but alas, I’ve never caught a glimpse.
-No surprise because, outside of whether or not you believe in mythical creatures, Lake Champlain is the sixth largest lake in the United States so she has plenty of room to hide.
+Sadly, we didn’t spy Champ, the mysterious lake creature that is said to resemble the Loch Ness monster and live in Lake Champlain.
+I guess that is no surprise because, outside of whether or not you believe in mythical creatures, Lake Champlain is the sixth largest lake in the United States so she has plenty of room to hide.

 The lake is 12 miles wide at its widest and can get up to 400 feet deep.
 However, where the Basin Harbor is located, you can plainly see the Palisade cliffs of New York and the distant Adirondack Mountains across the lake.

-Basin Harbor offers many ways to get out on the lake, from the complimentary pedal boats you can borrow to kayaks, paddle boards and canoes that you can rent.
+Basin Harbor offers many ways to get out on the lake, from the complimentary pedal boats, paddleboards, kiddie boats, fishing poles, and water toys you can borrow to the kayaks, canoes, and pontoon boats that you can rent.
 If you plan ahead, you can also hire a motorboat for some water skiing or tubing.

 The harbor front also offers a swimming area, with chairs that line the dock and rocks on shore, and two large water trampolines.
 When we visited in late June, the water was still a little too chilly for us to brave but there were many who didn’t let the cold stop them.

-We also went out on a 1-2 hour narrated lake cruise, which taught us about the history of the lake and its natural surroundings.
+Basin Harbor also offers narrated lake cruises on the EScape tour boat, which is a wonderful way to explore the lake and learn more about the ecology and history.
+We went out on one of these 1-2 hour cruises during our stay, which taught us about the history of the lake and its natural surroundings.
 We even spied a couple of bald eagles!

 Pool and Activities

-In addition to the lake, Basin Harbor has a heated (yay!) swimming pool, with towels and bar service.
+In addition to the lake, Basin Harbor has a heated (yay!) swimming pool, with towels and bar service, and hot tubs.
 It isn’t that large but when we visited the resort wasn’t very crowded and we were able to get lounge chairs without a problem.
 We even returned one evening for the “Dive in movie night” to watch Moana from a lounge chair.

 Every night the resort offers some form of family-friendly entertainment from outdoor movies to bingo nights and bonfires.
 They always post a weekly calendar of activities so you can plan your time.
 Just make a note that not all activities are included and choose accordingly.